dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 ### Getting started: SSH to the server

-Open up a terminal/powershell and connect to the server with:
+Open up a wsl/*nix terminal and connect to the server with:
 ```
 ssh -i /path/to/your/private_sssh_key {andrew_id}@server.mlpolicylab.dssg.io
 ```